nightwatchjs/nightwatch-docs/guide/using-nightwatch/chai-expect-assertions.md

-### BDD Expect Assertions
+### Expect Assertions

-Nightwatch introduces starting with version `v0.7` a new BDD-style assertion library which greatly improves the flexibility as well as readability of the assertions.
+The Nightwatch API supports out of the box a BDD-style `expect` assertion library which greatly improves the flexibility as well as readability of the assertions.

 The `expect` assertions use a subset of the `Expect` api from the [Chai framework](http://chaijs.com/api/bdd/) and are available for elements only at this point.
 Here's an example: